athomasoriginal/vim-alabaster/README.md

   > Run from the root of the project.
 We assume you've installed [Babashka].
   > `build.clj` expects to be passed the name of a configuration file.

+### Project Layout

+- `build.clj`
+  - A [Babashka] script to dynamically generate `.vim` syntax file from an `edn` config file.
+Loosely ported from [vim-felipic].
+- `language-samples`
+  - A directory of the languages tested against this color scheme and filled with language syntax so we have something to test against.

 ## Editing Colors